VineethChivukula/COF-C02/notes/Roles.md

 ## Custom Roles

-- These can be created using the USERADMIN role or a higher role as well as by any role to which the `CREATE ROLE` privilege has been granted.
+- These can be created using the USERADMIN role or a higher role or any role to which the `CREATE ROLE` privilege has been granted.
 - By default, a newly-created role is not assigned to any user, nor granted to any other role.
+- If a user wants to add additional privileges to the system-defined roles for their virtual warehouse, then they can grant the additional privileges to a custom role.

 ### Example: